-The Center for Aging and Health’s Interprofessional Geriatrics Fellowship trains practicing professional in core principles and best practices of older adult health.
-The one-year Fellowship program seeks to provide more older North Carolinians — including those in underserved or rural areas — with high-quality care that is informed by best practices and recent research in geriatric medicine.
+The Center for Aging and Health’s Interprofessional Geriatrics Fellowship trains practicing professionals in core principles and best practices of older adult health.
+Basically, the one-year Fellowship program seeks to provide more older North Carolinians — including those in underserved or rural areas — with high-quality care informed by best practices and recent research in geriatric medicine.

-Each year three to four IPE fellows from medicine, pharmacy, nursing or dentistry are selected through a competitive process.
-The Fellowship team learns about, with and from each other as they immerse themselves in a practice-based geriatrics project.
-The Fellowship creates a unique opportunity to build team care across the continuum of services and truly deliver person-centered, high quality geriatrics in a real world setting.
+Each year we select three to four IPE fellows from medicine, pharmacy, nursing or dentistry through a competitive process.
+Specifically, the Fellowship team learns about, with and from each other as they immerse themselves in a practice-based geriatrics project.
+Also, the Fellowship creates a unique opportunity to build team care across the continuum of services.
+What’s more, the team truly delivers person-centered, high quality geriatrics in a real world setting.

-Funded through our Geriatric Workforce Enhancement Program, the IP Fellowship has trained two cohorts since 2016 and a third class will begin in 2021.
+Funded through our Geriatric Workforce Enhancement Program, the IP Fellowship has trained two cohorts since 2016.
+What’s more, a third class will begin in 2021.
 Due to COVID-19 the 2020-2021 fellowship program is suspended but projected to resume for the 2021-2022 fellowship year.

-Previous IP Fellowship Projects: 2017-2018 IPE fellows worked with the Program for All Inclusive Care of the Elderly (PACE) at the Piedmont Health Services in Pittsboro, NC to develope a protocol for addressing unexplained weight loss among PACE patients.
+2017-2018 IPE fellows worked with the Program for All Inclusive Care of the Elderly (PACE) at the Piedmont Health Services in Pittsboro, NC to develop a protocol for addressing unexplained weight loss among PACE patients.
 The 2018-2019 IPE Fellowship cohort completed a qualitative study on key components of “The Ideal Outpatient Visit for Older Adults.”

-How to Apply: Fellowship opportunities begin in July and run for one or two years.
-A stipend for support is available.
+Interprofessional Geriatrics Fellowship opportunities begin in July and run for one or two years.
+In addition, a stipend for support is available.
 Applications will be due June 1, 2021.
-For more information on applying to the Interprofessional Fellowship email firstname.lastname@example.org
+For more information on applying to the Interprofessional Fellowship, contact Cristine Henage.